Meet Our Staff

 Nydia Y. Monagas, Psy.D.

-Nydia is the Executive Director and has been with NJCA since 2012.
-Under her leadership, NJCA has added four full-time staff and over $20 million in state funds has been secured for the development and enhancement of Child Advocacy Centers in New Jersey.
+Nydia has been with NJCA since 2012, and currently serves in the role of Director of Statewide Initiatives, leading programs in mental health, legislative advocacy, and child abuse prevention.
 Nydia has been on the faculty of the Child Advocacy and Policy Program at Montclair State University for the last 12 years.
 Previously, she conducted psychological evaluations and provided therapy for child victims of abuse.
 Nydia holds a Psy.D. in Clinical Psychology from Rutgers’ Graduate School of Applied and Professional Psychology.
 She enjoys spending time with her family, cheering on her three children at their many sporting events, and cuddling with her two fun-loving dogs.

 Peter Boser, J.D.